 The 10 Best Astrology Books

 This wiki has been updated 26 times since it was first published in January of 2018.
 If you're looking to the heavens for a sign, it helps to be able to interpret the answers that the cosmos gives you.
 These astrology books will teach you how to read and understand your chart while taking you on an in-depth tour of some of the more intricate details of the practice.
 We've included selections appropriate for those new to the subject as well as advanced readers.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes